Mangus!

 Mangus! is a 2011 comedy film written, produced, and directed by Ash Christian.
-The film stars Ryan Nelson Boggus, Jennifer Coolidge, Heather Matarazzo (who also acts as producer), Leslie Jordan, and John Waters.
+The film stars Ryan Nelson Boggus, Jennifer Coolidge, Heather Matarazzo (who also acts as producer), and Leslie Jordan, with a cameo by John Waters.

 Plot

 Mangus Spedgewick is a typical high schooler living with his war veteran father, Mangus Sr., and neglectful stepmother, Raquel (Deborah Theaker), in a little town called River City, in Texas.
 It is a family tradition for the young male Spedgewicks to portray Jesus in the town production of Jesus Christ Spectacular, and Mangus is very excited about the upcoming auditions.
 Mangus auditions with other boys, including a talented and flamboyant classmate, Farrell Williamson, who is the mayor's son.
 Mangus lands the role, but that night, when he goes out in a limo with his friends, Timmy and Kimmy, there is a terrible car accident.
 Timmy and Kimmy are cut in half and Mangus loses the use of his legs.

 Farrell's mother gathers signatures to get Mangus out of the play so that the role be offered to Farrell.
 The School District rules that Mangus cannot play Jesus.
 Play director Bruce (Leslie Jordan) is distraught by the decision, but still must give Mangus the bad news.
 When Mangus Sr. returns to the war, Raquel sends Mangus to live with his mother, a psychic named Cookie (Jennifer Coolidge), and his half-sister, Jessica Simpson, who live in a trailer with Cookie's boyfriend, Buddy.

 Mangus spends his time with his half-sister Jessica Simpson and with his mother's boyfriend Buddy, who is almost as young as Mangus.
 Jessica Simpson reveals to Mangus that she is a lesbian and meets Bobbie, a black woman who sells ice-cream from a truck.
 While children wait to buy ice-cream, Jessica and Bobbie have sex in the truck.

 Buddy takes Mangus to a strip club where, while getting a lap dance, Mangus hallucinates and meets Jesus Christ (John Waters), who encourages him to fight for the role.